 4. Mix thoroughly until all milk is absorbed.
 Chill in refrigerator.

 5. Shape into round or oblong patties.
-Decorate with shelled nuts or halves of candied cherries, or roll in chocolate decorettes or finely chopped nuts or shredded coconut.
+Decorate with shelled nuts or halves of candied cherries, or roll in chocolate decorettes (chips) or finely chopped nuts or shredded coconut.
 Patties may also be studded with puffed rice, or strips of blanched almonds.

 Makes about 3 dozen fruity date candies. —Mary Lee Taylor